Parthchavann/career-portal-backend/README.md

   Accepts resume and job description files (PDF).
   Uses PyMuPDF, TF-IDF, and cosine similarity to return a percentage match score.

-- `GET /suggest-roles?archetype=`:
+- `GET /search-jobs=`:
-  Integrates with the Piloterr API to return the top 3 job roles and average salary based on the user's archetype.
+  Integrates with the Adzuna API to return the top 3 job roles and average salary based on the user's archetype.

 ## Tech Stack